taocpp/PEGTL/doc/Migration-Guide.md

 The `pegtl` part of the namespace can be controlled with the `TAOCPP_PEGTL_NAMESPACE` macro which is set in `include/tao/pegtl/config.hpp` if not defined previously.

 Most of the other changes for version 2.0.0 extend or optimise the PEGTL without breaking compatibility.
-Only applications integrated more tightly with the PEGTL might require some changes.
+Applications integrated more tightly with the PEGTL might require additional changes.

 Please contact the authors at `taocpp(at)icemx.net` for any further questions when updating the PEGTL.